osilander/bacterial-genomics-intro/ngs-assembly/index.rst

 Subsampling reads
 ~~~~~~~~~~~~~~~~~

-Due to the size of the short read data set, you may find that the assembly takes a lot of time for the assembly to complete, especially on older hardware.
+Due to the size of the short read Illumina data set, you may find that it takes a lot of time for the assembly to complete, especially on older hardware.
-To mitigate this problem we will randomly select a subset of sequences we are going to use at this stage of the tutorial.
+To mitigate this problem we will randomly select a subset of sequences to use at this stage of the tutorial.
-To do this we will install another program, `seqtk <https://github.com/lh3/seqtk>`_.
+To do this we will install the program `seqtk <https://github.com/lh3/seqtk>`_.
 Use ``conda install`` to install this program now.

-Now that you have installed ``seqtk``, you are going to sample the original reads so that you have at most 50X *coverage*.
-In this case, we will again estimate the bacterial genome size as 5 Mbp, meaning that 50X coverage requires a total of 250 Mbp of data.
+Now that you have installed ``seqtk``, you are going to sample the original Illumina reads so that you have at most 50X *coverage*.
+To do this, we will again estimate the bacterial genome size as 5 Mbp, meaning that 50X coverage would require a total of 250 Mbp of data.
 If you have less than this, you do **not** need to subsample.
 However, most of you will have more than this.
 For this reason, we will select only some of these to use for assembly.
-You cancheck how many Mbp of data you have right now by using the program that you installed previously, ``seqkit``.
+You can check how many Mbp of data you have right now by using the program that you installed previously, ``seqkit``.
 Remember that the command in ``seqkit`` that gives you a summary of your ``.fastq`` file data is ``seqkit stats``.
-Go ahead and remind yourself of the content of your *trimmed*  ``.fastq`` files for your ancestor dataset.
-Next, some  calculations:
+Go ahead and remind yourself of the content of your *trimmed*  ``.fastq`` files for your **ancestor** dataset.
+Next, some  calculations.

-Note that there are three arguments that we are giving to ``seqtk`` - a "seed", which determines what random subset of reads are selected (i.e. it is fed into a random number generator), a file of reads (trimmed), and the *fraction or number* of reads to maintain.
-The easiest is probably the fraction.
+First note that there are three arguments that we are giving to ``seqtk``, all of which can be seenif you type ``seqtk sample`` at the command line.
+The arguments are:
+# a "seed", which determines what random subset of reads are selected (i.e. it is fed into a random number generator)
+# a file of reads (trimmed)
+# the *fraction or number* of reads to maintain.

+For this latter argument, the easiest to use is probably the fraction.
 In this case, you will need to calculate this number.
 For example, if the ``seqkit stats`` summary says that you have a total of 750 Mbp of data,andyou would like 250 Mbp, then you will need to sample 1/3 of the reads.
 In general the fraction you need to sample would be: ``250Mpb / total_bp``.
 Calculated this fraction now.

 In the command below the ``-s11`` is how the seed is set. **It is critical** that the seed you set for subsampling is the same for both sets of reads.
 However, you are free to change the seed itself (e.g. you could use ``-s100`` for both readsets if you want.
 Using a different seed from your neighbour may have the interesting downstream effect of giving you slightly different genome assemblies.
 Anyway, onto the sampling: